-You’ve had drainage channels laid down along the perimeter of your basement or your crawlspace, and they’re all ready to begin guiding any surrounding groundwater to a collection point where the sump pump awaits.
+So, you’ve had drainage channels laid down along the perimeter of your basement or your crawl space.
+Once installed, they should all be ready to begin guiding any surrounding groundwater to a collection point where the sump pump awaits.
 But what is a sump pump for?
-There needs to be something to help make sure the water moves away from your home, and not just flow back up into your lower level—that’s where the sump pump comes in.
-If you’re wondering “what is a sump pump and how does it work?”, read on to learn about a key part of any basement or crawlspace waterproofing system.
+There needs to be something to help make sure the water moves away from your home, and not just flow back up into your lower level.
+That’s where the sump pump comes in.
+If you’re wondering “what is a sump pump and how does it work?”
+Read on to learn about a key part of any basement or crawl space waterproofing system.

 How Does a Sump Pump Work?